junkurihara/jscu/README.md

 `jscu` is free, open source software licensed under MIT License.

 You can open issues for bugs you've found or features you think are missing.
-You can also submit pull requests to this repository, or submit translations using Weblate.
+You can also submit pull requests to this repository.

 Contributors are more than welcome!